Skip to content

 graphic showing a success and a failure for a GitHub Add Identifiers action

 Click on the top link to view the record of the failed action as shown in the graphic below.
-You will be pasting strings into the search box (highlighted with green rectangle) to look for a documented error.
+You will be pasting strings into the search box (highlighted with a green rectangle) to look for a documented error.
 Please read the instructions below the graphic.

 graphic with failure details for a GitHub Add Identifier action